ivobeerens-nl/blog/content/blog/2015/12/4131/index.md

 tags:
   - "home-lab"
 author: Ivo Beerens
+url: /2015/12/14/4131/
 ---

+Last month I extended my VMware ESXi and Hyper-V home lab with a Samsung 950 Pro SSD.
+The Samsung 950 Pro SSD is the next-gen SSD that has the following characteristics:

 - Uses V-NAND memory and the Non-Volatile Memory Express (NVME) protocol.
 This takes away the 600 MBps bandwidth limit with the SATA protocol.
 - Takes advantage of the PCIe Gen 3 x4 (up to 32 Gb/s) interface